 There are two civil actions relevant to the issue at hand.
 The first action was brought by the City of Pearl against Whitley and sought an injunction to get him to clean up his property because it was in violation of numerous city ordinances.
 That case was filed in the Rankin County Chancery Court; however, because of a conflict, the Chancellor, the Honorable Thomas L. Zebert, recused himself and transferred the case to the Honorable Kent McDaniel.
-After numerous proceedings and hearings, Judge McDaniel issued a Final Judgment which required Whitley to clean up his property.
+After numerous proceedings and hearings, Judge McDaniel issued a Final Judgment, which required Whitley to clean up his property.
 Under the terms of the Final Judgment, if Whitley refused to comply, which he did, the City of Pearl was empowered to take necessary steps to clear the property, which it did.
 Whitley failed to perfect an appeal of the Final Judgment and all appeal times have passed.
 The first action, therefore, has been concluded and the Final Judgment stands as fully-adjudicated.

-The second action is the present case which Whitley filed against Pearl Automotive and the other Defendants.
+The second action is the present case which Whitley filed against Hall's Towing and the other Defendants.
 In this second action, Whitley asserts that the Defendants violated his Constitutional right to due process by clearing his property in accordance with the Final Judgment.
 The basis for Whitley's assertion is his belief that the Final Judgment was unconstitutional.
 In other words, Whitley filed the second action to contest the merits of the Final Judgment obtained in the first action.
+These are claims which he could have and should have raised in the first action.

 As with the first action, this case was assigned to Judge McDaniel.
 Almost a year after Judge McDaniel was assigned to this case, Whitley filed his Motion to Recuse and asserted, "The major issue in the Plaintiff's present cause of action involves the opinion previously rendered in the prior County Court case, which was rendered by Judge Kent McDaniel; which would place Judge McDaniel in a position of reversing his own prior decision."
 (R. 215).
-Clearly, Whitley filed this action in an improper effort to contest the validity of the Final Judgment.
+Clearly, Whitley filed this action in an effort to contest the validity of the Final Judgment.